ullenius/book-api-js/README.md

 # Book Database Web App

-Book Database API web app.
+Lets you view, create, delete and update books in a remote book database.

 Client CRUD web app for the
 [Forverkliga Database API](https://www.forverkliga.se/JavaScript/api/crud.php).
-It simulates a poorly designed Book Database API with CRUD-functionality.

 ## Screenshot
 ![Screenshot of app listing 4 books](screenshot.png)

 ## Summary of API
+The *API* itself simulates a poorly designed Book Database API with CRUD-functionality.

 1. The API has a high likelihood of failing.
 On every operation.
 2. The API returns `HTTP 200` on every operation